 S.J.
 Quinney College of Law Moot Courtroom (Level 6)

-After reviewing how the West is changing, scientific advances, and evolving public land laws and policies, the symposium will examine three signature issues—the Grand Staircase-Escalante National Monument designation, the multi-jurisdictional sage grouse initiative, and the Crown of the Continent initiative in northern Montana—to identify key lessons learned and viable strategies for addressing contentious issues.
-It will conclude with a panel discussion to identify ongoing problems, policy changes, and related reforms that could improve resource management across the public domain and also garner widespread support.
+After reviewing how the West is changing, scientific advances, and evolving public land laws and policies, the symposium will examine three signature issues—the Grand Staircase-Escalante National Monument designation, multi-jurisdictional efforts to manage for sage grouse conservation, and the Crown of the Continent initiative in northern Montana—to extract key lessons learned and viable strategies for addressing contentious issues.
+The symposium will conclude with a panel discussion to identify ongoing problems, policy changes, and related reforms that could improve resource management across the public domain and also garner broader support.

 The Wallace Stegner Lecture will be given by Professor John Leshy, University of California Hastings College of Law and former Department of the Interior Solicitor.
 The lecture is scheduled for March 14, 2018.

 10 hours Utah CLE (pending).
 Thursday 6.5 hours, Friday 3.5 hours.
 Click here for the Symposium brochure »